 In that scenario, I would check the BabyQuip list first and see if there's a nearby provider I can rent a car seat from, and only then try with the rent-a-car agency.

 Another reason why car rental agencies are risky is that you don't know if they will have any seats available.
-Don't forget to do online research before you go to the agency, see if they rent car seats at all, and what seats are available for the period that you will need it.
+Don't forget to do online research before you go to the agency, see if they rent car seats at all, and what seats are available for the period that you will need them.

 What is the Best Car Rental Agency?